 The Catechism I learned from was about 225 pages long.
 I was confirmed in 1967.
 When I started teaching Confirmation 19 years later, we were using the same Catechism I had learned from, but with a different cover.
 The edition I taught from for years topped 300 pages, and the one we hand out today is well over 400!
 Of course, we do have 2 years to get through it.
 (The 6th Grade classes use other materials.)

-[Listed below] is a tentative Confirmation Schedule.
-The topics are specific to the 7th and 8th Graders, but the dates should hold good for all three grades.
+[Listed below] is a tentative Confirmation Schedule with topics specific to the 7th and 8th Graders.
 You are welcome and encouraged to attend with your child.

-The 6th Graders will meet in the school, where classes will be led by members of the Youth Ministry Team.
-I have the privilege of teaching the 7th and 8th Graders, in the Fellowship Hall.
+The 6th Graders will meet on alternating Wednesdays in the Youth Center, where classes will be led by DCE Jason Glaskey and members of the Youth Ministry Team.
+I have the privilege of teaching the 7th and 8th Graders, meeting weekly in the Fellowship Hall.
 We certainly hope to see you there.

 Yours in Christ, Pastor Mech

 Confirmation Day for 8th Graders will be Sunday, May 2nd.
 (NOTE: Although not on the schedule, we hope to host a special celebration meal on the Friday evening before Confirmation Day for our 8th graders and their families.)

 - When and where do the classes meet?
 Midweek Classes meet on Wednesday evenings during the school year from 6:45 to 8:00 pm.
 Pastor Mech’s 7/8 class is in the Church Fellowship Hall.
 The Grade 6 class generally meets every other week with DCE Jason Glaskey in the Youth Center.

 - Are parents required to attend the classes?
 Parents are encouraged to attend class with their grades 7/8 children.
 Your support and presence communicates to your child that their faith development is important to you.
 Parent participation enhances the learning too.